arca-dpss/manual-open-science/README.md

 ## Contribute

-If you think there is something missing, something should be described better, or something is wrong, please, feel free to contribute to this book.
+If you think something is missing, something should be described better, or something is wrong, please, feel free to contribute to this book.
 Anyone is welcome to contribute to this book.

 This is the hearth of open-source: contribution.
 We will understand the real value of this book not by the number of people that will read it